Flatmate inspired Rie to study in Budapest

 Rie comes from the West Jutland town of Skjern and previously lived and worked a year in Norway as a pedagogue.
 Other than a trip to Italy, travelling is not something that has filled Ries life.
 That is why she is so pleased to go.

 Rie has an Erasmus scholarship for about DKK 8000 and personal savings.
 This should cover her living costs for the five months she will be gone.

 ‘I think it will be worth every penny.
 The cost of living is cheaper than in Denmark.
 That is why I have also opted out of taking my government grant with me so I will use my savings instead.
 A dorm room close to the centre costs only DKK 3000 per month,’ she says.

 You can follow Rie’s experiences as a student in Budapest at studentblogs.org, where she will blog about her stay.

-In January 2016, 14 Danish and four foreign students from Business Academy Aarhus will spend a semester in Canada, the United States, Malaysia, New Zealand, France, Spain, Cyprus, England, Germany or Hungary.
+Danish and international students from Business Academy Aarhus will spend a semester in Canada, the United States, Malaysia, New Zealand, France, Spain, Cyprus, England, Germany or Hungary this year.

-Business Academy Aarhus has agreements for student exchange with 65 partner institutions in 25 countries.
+Business Academy Aarhus has agreements for student exchange with over 70 partner institutions in 25 countries.
 You can also travel abroad with your programme.